How To Rank Higher On Google – The Ultimate Guide

 One of the most significant signals of authority is your overall link profile, meaning the quantity and quality of websites linking to yours.

-Sites that attract many editorial links from other respected, relevant websites get a significant authority boost in Google's algorithm.
-These links are seen as real endorsements for your content.
+Sites that attract many editorial links from other respected, relevant websites get a significant authority boost in Google’s algorithm.
+These links are considered genuine endorsements of your content.

 Some ways to earn more high-quality backlinks: